 Our IT infrastructure and information security management system are ISO 27001 certified.
-We have established policies and procedures aligned with international standards, such as ISO-27001 to maintain business continuity in the event of disasters or cyber incidents.
-External auditors have conducted audits of our IT infrastructure and information security management systems.
-As part of our comprehensive cyber security strategy, we conduct third-party vulnerability analysis known as Vulnerability Analysis and Penetration Testing (VAPT).
-This analysis helps identify and address potential weaknesses in our IT infrastructure and applications, reducing the risk of cyber threats and enhancing our overall security.
+We have We invest in trainings and awareness building exercises established policies and procedures aligned with to build capacity of our employees in cyber security and international standards, such as ISO-27001 to maintain related threats.
+The Company ensures that all employees business continuity in the event of disasters or cyber are equipped to identify, prevent, and respond to cyber incidents.
+External auditors have conducted audits of our threats effectively.
+IT infrastructure and information security management Following initiatives are taken: systems.
+As part of our comprehensive cyber security strategy, we conduct third-party vulnerability analysis • Mandatory online course on cyber security awareness known as Vulnerability Analysis and Penetration Testing • Online training module on digital safety (VAPT).
+This analysis helps identify and address potential • Regular awareness mails to all employees to keep them weaknesses in our IT infrastructure and applications, updated on emerging threats to cyber security, social reducing the risk of cyber threats and enhancing our media safety etc. overall security.
 We also have business continuity and incident response procedures in place, which are evaluated annually.